BioGearsEngine/core/share/doc/methodology/NervousMethodology.md

 #### Check Pain Stimulus
 Pain can be initiated in BioGears via a Pain Stimulus action.
 The BioGears pain response takes into account both the magnitude of the pain action and the susceptibility of the virtual patient to pain (set in the Patient definition file).
 The result is an output  corresponding to the pain Visual Analog Scale (VAS) on a 0-10 interval.
 The VAS score dictates the patient cardiovascular and respiratory response to the pain stimulus.
 Increased epinephrine production is also stimulated.

+### Calculate Sleep Effects
+As a patient becomes more and more sleep deprived many physiological factors begin to become manifest in the body.
+Notabley, control of hormone function becomes greately deminished as a function of sleep deprivation. %BioGears models this disregulation as the patient is awake for a prolonged period of time.
+This is of particular importance in prolonge field care scenarios where evacuation to higher levels of care may be denied for up to 72 hours.
+In these intances, if the patientes sleep isn't managed properly, insuluin synthesis will become greatly dimished, resulting in hyperglycemia.
+In addition, %BioGears now provides access to the psychomotor vigilance task patient assesment which will allow the care provider to determine sleep debt through analysis of reaction time and lapses in attention while performing a focused task.

 ### Process
 #### Check %Nervous Status